 - As you clean, look for any signs of blockage, condensation, rust or other damage.
 Loose or broken logs or other problems need to be checked by a certified technician before the fireplace can be used again.

 - Clean internal parts at least once a year, and more often if they look dirty.
 Wipe the exterior down at least once a month whether the fireplace is being used or not.
-This will prevent a nasty build up of dust that can be difficult to remove.
+This will prevent a nasty build up of dust that can be difficult to remove and that can even ignite.

 - To relight your fireplace after cleaning, follow all manufacturer’s directions carefully.